-Erica with a tinge of green in her short hair stood at the front and welcomed us all.
+Erica, with a tinge of green in her short hair, stood at the front and welcomed us all.
 She was our guide to creating the artwork.
 Her canvas was blank too.
-The beginner artists chattered nervously around the table wondering how they would create the dancer.
-Erica reassured us all.
+The novice artists chattered nervously around the tables wondering how they would create the dancer.
+Erica reassured us.
 I smiled at my friend.
 I have always loved art and all I felt was a sense of excitement rushing through my veins.
 I could hardly wait to pick up my brush and dip it into the paints.

 We were asked to stop and listen for further instructions.
 I glanced around the room noticing the different choices of colour on other canvases.
 Art is so individual.

 Erica discussed shapes to form the dancer.
 I listened to her instructions.
 My brush gently stroked the paint that had been layered for the background.
 Step by step, ‘The Latin dancer’ was becoming part of my painting: shoulders, head, arms and body.

 Her chocolate brown hair swished across her back as she gracefully moved in her long black skirt, highlighted with brush strokes of red.
 She was waiting for the next performance.
 The passion for dance was part of her life.
 The music began and the spotlight captured her beauty.
 She was ready to dance.

 Thank you Cork and Canvas for another enjoyable evening.
 This was my third visit.